We looked at the Prefect Hamburger the other day (see http://chefk.blogspot.ca/2013/09/the-prefect-hamburger.h

 Here is a list of the best Burger joints in America:

-Check out the list and leave a comment: name the burger joints you’d have included.
+and leave a comment: name the burger joints you’d have included.

 In-N-Out Burger, multiple locations